dynamicheart/dynamicheart.github.io/source/_posts/my-vimrc-of-wsl.md

 Recently, I have been using ubuntu-on-windows for a while.
 It's very convenient and I don't need to install dual system any more.
 However, sometimes it's not that same as a native linux system when configurating some softwares.
 This article gives a detailed instruction of how to configure a good-looking, useful and powerful vim editor.

+{% asset_img rendering.png This is an redering image %}

 <!--more-->

 # Choose An Awesome Font